 As a school we recognise our moral and statutory responsibility to safeguard and promote the welfare of children.

 Our aim is to achieve this through – “Working together to Protect Children”.
 We have policies and procedures in place to ensure that children are in a caring and protective environment where they are valued and respected.
 The Safeguarding Policy, Procedures & Guidelines are reviewed annually, and staff are trained and alert to signs of abuse and neglect.
 If these are suspected, there are designated staff, who will work with the Tameside Safeguarding Officer and other Children’s Services, to ensure that the needs of the child are met.
-Whilst every effort is made to liaise with parents and carers this may not always be possible straight away but they will be kept informed by a safeguarding officer.
+Whilst every effort is made to liaise with parents and carers this may not always be possible straight away but they will be kept informed by one of our Safeguarding Leads.

-I am the lead for safeguarding and promoting the welfare of our students.
-I have been Head of School and Headteacher in mainstream schools in challenging circumstances and I have been responsible for safeguarding in both schools.
+I am the Lead for Safeguarding and promoting the welfare of our young people here at Samuel Laycock.
+I work in collaboration with the Safeguarding Team, the police and Children's Social Care to ensure that all of our pupils are safe.
 Please don't hesitate to contact me at school if you have any concerns or worries.

 I have considerable experience in working with children in a Special Needs setting.
 I have a background in Social Care and Child Protection and I provide direct support for our students and families.